 The unknown brings with it elevated anxiety about the future of our sector, but what we do know is that arts and cultural organizations are comprised of resilient, passionate, and creative minds.
 It is your strength that will be a driving force to help communities get through this together.
 Let us know how we can help.

 The COVID-19 pandemic has already had a devastating economic impact on America’s nonprofit arts sector — financial losses to date are estimated to be $3.2 billion.
 No states, regions, or disciplines are immune.

-Social distancing and other measures continue to evolve with possible extensions through the summer.
+Social distancing and other measures continue to evolve with possible extensions through summer 2020.
 This could mean additional billions in losses for the arts and cultural sector.

 Build a powerful, fact-based case that demonstrates the reach and impact of the arts.
 Our free Advocacy Report and online courses can help you get there.